Frequently Asked Questions

 How do your online workshops work?

 Online workshops either run for a few hours as a complete bundle and a one-off session, or they are 3 – 6 weeks long with a combination of live video sessions and recorded sessions that you can watch later.
-If you are interested in online courses, sign up here.
+Read more about the latest courses.

 Workshops run from 09:30 – 16:00 during the week.